Starting Your Tennis Journey: Beginner Tips And Techniques

 Improving the Volley Technique

 The volley is a shot that is made before the ball bounces on the ground, typically at the net.
-It requires quick reflexes and good .
+It requires quick reflexes and good hand-eye coordination.
 Start by assuming a ready position near the net, with your knees slightly bent and your racket prepared.
 As the ball approaches, step forward and meet it with a short swing, using your wrists and fingers to redirect the ball.
 Keep your volley crisp and controlled, aiming for accuracy rather than power.
 Regular practice and drills focusing on volleys will help you improve this important shot.

 Footwork and Movement